-This report describes the NIS sample and weights, summarizes the contents of the 2001 NIS, and discusses data analysis issues.
-The 2001 NIS includes data for calendar year 2001.
-Previous NIS releases covered 1988 through 2000.
+This report describes the NIS sample and weights, summarizes the contents of the 2002 NIS, and discusses data analysis issues.
+The 2002 NIS includes data for calendar year 2002, while previous NIS releases covered 1988 through 2001.
 This document highlights cumulative information for all previous years to provide a longitudinal view of the database.

 Table 1 displays the number of states, hospitals, and discharges in each year and reveals the increase in the number of participating states over time.
-The five new states in the 2001 NIS have enhanced the nationwide representation of the sample, making this the most comprehensive NIS to date.
+The three new states in the 2002 NIS have enhanced the nationwide representation of the sample, making this the most comprehensive NIS to date.
+Note that one state that appeared in previous years of the NIS, Arizona, was unable to provide data to HCUP in time to be included in the 2002 NIS.